myd10/robo-advisor/README.md

 ## API Key Assistance
 Type "code" in your command line to open the robo-advisor in VSC code.
-You will need to create a .env file to securely run the program with your own API_KEY.
+You will need to create an .env file to securely run the program with your own API_KEY.

 Right click the left toolbar and select new file.
-Name your file .env
+Name your file ".env"

-In a new tab, visit https://www.alphavantage.co/support/#api-key obtain a free API key.
+In your web browser, visit https://www.alphavantage.co/support/#api-key and enter your information to obtain a free API key.
 In your .env file create a variable called ALPHAVANTAGE_API_KEY and set it equal to your API_Key.
+Leave your API_KEY in quotes.

     ALPHAVANTAGE_API_KEY = "abc123"

+## Running The Program
+Return to your command line and type

+    python app/robo_advisor.py
+You will be prompted to enter a stock symbol.
+If you type an incorrect stock symbol, you will be prompted to run it again.

+The program will ask if you would like to search for additional stocks.

 ## Example Output